instructure/canvas-lms/doc/lti_manual/13_basic_outcomes.md

 # Basic Outcomes

-Also known as Grade Passback, this is the the IMS-blessed method of grading for 1.1 tools.
+Also known as Grade Passback, this is the IMS-blessed method of grading for 1.1 tools.

 A great overview can be found in the [Canvas API Docs](https://canvas.instructure.com/doc/api/file.assignment_tools.html#outcomes_service), and in the [LTI 1.1 Spec](http://www.imsglobal.org/specs/ltiv1p1/implementation-guide#toc-6).